The best grants for small business in 2022

 Most loans are offered by private lenders that add interest to the amount you borrow as a charge for their service.
 The government does offer loans, such as startup loans, which are available to help people start a new business or grow an existing one.

 Grants are usually publicly funded schemes awarded to businesses by the government or a charitable organisation or trust.
-They come with certain conditions attached, as they’re designed to help those that need the money most or to promote a public cause.
-The Kickstart Scheme, for example, offers funding to create new jobs for 16 to 24-year-olds on Universal Credit who are at risk of long-term unemployment.
+They come with certain conditions attached, as they’re designed to help those who need the money most or promote a public cause.
+The Prince’s Trust Enterprise program, for example, offers development awards of up to £500 to help younger people access training courses, cover job licence fees, buy tools, equipment or uniforms for a job or qualification, and more.

 What types of business grants are available?

-There are a range of business grants available in the UK, each for different purposes.
+A range of business grants are available in the UK, each for different purposes.
 This includes:

-If you want to invest in skills or need access to resources and expertise to get a project off the ground, then the following resource and training grants might be an option:
+- Resource and training grants - If you want to invest in skills or need access to resources and expertise to get a project off the ground, then the following resource and training grants are a great option.

 - Business support helplines - You can get advice and financial help for your business from a range of government-backed schemes.
 This includes things like help with tax, exporting, and writing a business plan.
-For more details, go to https://www.gov.uk/business-support-helpline.
+Visit the government site.

 Despite what the adverts say, tax can be taxing when you’re running a business.
 That’s why there are a number of government schemes designed to help cut the tax burden on small businesses.

-- National Insurance relief – This could be worth looking into now that it has been confirmed in the Autumn Budget that National Insurance contributions will rise from April 2022.
-If you have any employees, you might be able to claim National Insurance relief of up to £4,000.
+- National Insurance relief – If you have any employees, you might be able to claim National Insurance relief of up to £5,000.
 However, this is the total allowable relief for each business, not for each employee, and you won’t be eligible if you run a limited company that has only one company director and no other employees.

-- Business rates relief – If your business occupies one property with a rateable value less than £15,000, then you might be eligible for business rates relief.
-As part of ongoing Covid recovery plans, businesses in the retail, hospitality, and leisure sectors will have a year-long 50% discount on business rates.
+- Business rates relief – If your business occupies one property with a rateable value of less than £15,000, then you might be eligible for business rates relief.
+In 2025, the UK government will provide eligible, occupied, retail, hospitality, and leisure properties with a 40% relief, up to a cash cap limit of £110,000 per business.
+Alcohol duty for draught products will also be reduced, providing relief for pubs and small brewers, promoting economic resilience within these industries.

-- Employment Allowance - This enables you to reduce the national insurance contributions you pay for your staff by up to £3,000 per year.
+- Employment Allowance - This enables you to reduce the national insurance contributions you pay for your staff by up to £5,000 per year.
+In 2025, the Employment Allowance will rise to £10,500, reducing National Insurance costs for over 865,000 small businesses.
+This relief is intended to reduce costs for the micro businesses across the UK.

 Who is eligible for grants?
 (Offer types of grants for each group)